Estimate Time13 min

 10. Schedule family financial meetings

 When it comes to preventing elder financial abuse, regular family conversations about your parents' fiscal world is crucial.
 "Build up to regularly scheduled meetings.
 That is ultimately the best way to stay engaged and on top of the situation.
 Keep a tight running agenda for these meetings, however.
-And, most importantly, don't allow them to be a time to hash out family dynamics.
+Most importantly, don't allow them to be a time to hash out family dynamics.
 Make those conversations separate," advises Habbershon.

 Start a conversation